IriLrnr/EvIBM/DOCUMENTATION.md

 The subtle balance of parameters, in this function, indicates who lives and dies in the model, shaping all of the other characteristics of the population as a whole.

-Parei aqui
 #### Subfunctions

 ##### Choose_Mate <a name="choose_mate"></a>

-The function `Choose_Mate` sorts one of those neighbors out:
+The function `Choose_Mate` sorts a compatible individual in the focal's neighborhood for ir to reproduce with
 ```c
 //in space.c
 int Choose_Mate (Population progenitors, int focal, Parameters info)